Forum

 Big-Tech Mergers and Acquisitions in the Era of COVID-19

-By Matthew R. French*
+By: Matthew R. French*

 As is true with most corporate fields, technological mergers and acquisitions operate on an in-person basis.[1]
 As such, while it was true that consumer demand for technological distractions was soaring, the Chief Innovative Officers (CIOs) of large and mid-sized technological corporations were not suddenly overcome with desire to cast aside their standard business practices.[2]
 CIOs prefer to conduct their operations in a manner that allows them to, at minimum, shake hands with those they are conducting business with, and they held deep reservations about acquiring corporations without first immersing themselves within a potential acquisition’s culture.[3]